-The most serious side effects of Avelox include permanent nerve damage, tendon injuries, and a rare but life-threatening skin rash called Stevens-Johnson Syndrome (SJS).
+The most serious side effects of Avelox include heart problems, aortic aneurysms, nerve damage, tendon injuries, skin reactions, and death.

 Avelox (moxifloxacin) is a prescription medication that is used to treat bacterial infections.
 It is a fluoroquinolone, which is a class of broad-spectrum antibiotics.

 Avelox damages collagen and connective tissues all over the body, including the heart.
 In a recent study, researchers found an increased risk of heart valve damage in patients on fluoroquinolone antibiotics, such as Avelox.
 Over time, heart valve damage significantly increases the risk of deadly heart problems such as heart failure, heart attacks, and more.

 Avelox and Nerve Damage